asaflevi0812/IDEA/README.md

 The index parts will be stored accordingly the HDD part index directory and SSD part directory, both are defined in destor.config (discussed below).

+### inline index
+to create an inline index, which should backup the data and create the index concurrently, use the following commands:

+`destor -n <path to data>`

+for naive inline index and

+`destor -q <path to data>`

+for IDEA-indirect inline index.

 ### lookup keywords from the command line interface
 use the command: